-The SGL/DIF bit controls the multiplexer input mode: either single-ended (HIGH) or differential (LOW).
-In single-ended mode, the selected input channel is referenced to the COM pin.
-In differential mode, the two selected inputs provide a differential input.
+The SGL/DIF-bit controls the multiplexer input mode: either in single-ended mode, where the selected input channel is referenced to the COM pin, or in differential mode, where the two selected inputs provide a differential input.
 See Tables I and II and Figure 2 for more information.
-The last two bits (PD1 - PD0) select the power-down mode, as shown in Table V. If both inputs are HIGH, the device is always powered up.
-If both inputs are LOW, the device enters a power-down mode between conversions.
+The last two bits (PD1 - PD0) select the power-down mode and Clock mode, as shown in Table V. If both PD1 and PD0 are HIGH, the device is always powered up.
+If both PD1 and PD0 are LOW, the device enters a power-down mode between conversions.
 When a new conversion is initiated, the device will resume normal operation instantly-no delay is needed to allow the device to power up and the very first conversion will be valid.